envato/convox-promote-buildkite-plugin/README.md

 - Convox release is promoted via the Convox CLI (`convox releases promote`)
 - Release IDs can be retrieved from metadata
-- By default, wait for the promote to finish, then verify that the active release is the newly promoted build
+- Optionally, verify the active release is the newly promoted build

+## Requirements

+- Convox CLI >= 3.0.42

 ## Example